 - Set the bundt pan inside the roasting pan.
 Scoop cake batter into the bundt pan on top of the cajeta, smooth it out.
 Then gently pour the flan mixture over the back of a large spoon into the bundt pan so that it lays on top of the cake batter.

 - Lightly butter a piece of foil and cover the bundt pan tightly, butter side down against the cake.
 Pour boiling water in the roasting pan about two inches high.
 Gently slide the pan onto the middle oven rack.
 Bake for 1 hour without opening the oven door.
 (You need to keep all of the steam inside the oven to do its job.)

 - Remove the foil and test the cake.
 It should be firm to the touch, and an inserted toothpick should come out clean.
+(If not, place back in the oven for another 10-20 minutes.)
 Remove the cake from the water bath and cool completely to room temperature.
 When cool, shake the pan from side to side to loosen, place a large platter inverted over the cake, hold tightly and quickly flip over.
 With a rubber spatula scrape the remaining cajeta onto the cake.

 - Serve at room temperature, or chill and serve cold.
 Both are !Muy Delicioso!
 Garnish with more cajeta if desired.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!